juhasev/sample-ninja-help/integrations-research-defender.md

 #### Screen surveys percentage
 Enter a percentage of panelists to screen when they start a survey.

-> Each lookup costs 2 cents or USD $0.02
+> Each lookup costs 2 cents or USD $0.02.
+There is no montly minimum.

 > To use Research Defender, you must purchase Sample Ninja service credits under **Panel Settings -> Service Credits**